alvertogit/bigdata_docker/README.md

-# SPARK CLUSTER USING DOCKER FOR BIG DATA AND DATA SCIENCE
+# SPARK DOCKER CLUSTER FOR BIG DATA & DATA SCIENCE

 This repository stores all the required components to build a containerized cluster for [Big Data] and [Data Science] applications.
 It allows scalable production services using technologies such as [Machine Learning] [Python] libraries, [Apache Spark] analytics engine, [Scala] language, [HDFS] and [Docker] containers among others.